sutta » an » an10 » Aṅguttara Nikāya 10.97

 Dibbāya sotadhātuyā visuddhāya atikkantamānusikāya ubho sadde suṇāti dibbe ca mānuse ca ye dūre santike ca.

-With clairaudience that is purified and superhuman, they hear both kinds of sounds, human and divine, whether near or far.
+With clairaudience that is purified and superhuman, they hear both kinds of sounds, human and heavenly, whether near or far.

 Parasattānaṁ parapuggalānaṁ cetasā ceto paricca pajānāti.